 - Print and/or Digital: You can get it from DrivethruRPG here.

 - Alternatively, you can purchase a digital copy through itch.io using the button below.
 Purchasing here is how you can give me tips, as well as on itch.io I receive a larger cut of each sale.

-- Extra Sauce #2; this extra sauce contains the weirdometer, some rules to help with adding cosmic strangeness and alien old ones to your game.
+- Extra Sauce #2; This extra sauce contains the weirdometer, some rules to help with adding cosmic strangeness and alien old ones to your game.
 Also contains a new dungeon template “The Temple of Al-Guratt” and a new hireling called the Candlekeeper.
-You can get the PDF for free from here.
+You can get the PDF for free here.

 This development history is written so that people who were not around when I talked about this game back on Google Plus can look through earlier iterations of the game before publication.
 I think, personally of course, that most earlier versions of the game were barely playable.
 But each version and draft was crucial to forming what would become the end product.
 My little silly fantasy game about trap pokers in caves.

 - Original Micro Game; Runaway Hirelings was originally written as a micro game for a fantasy game design challenge that involved making a fantasy rpg that didn’t use warriors, swords, or the traditional fare you would find in D&D inspired games.
 The original micro game can be downloaded here.